winternet-studio/yii2-wordpress-glue/readme.md

 ## Migrations

-In order to create a db-table, use the Yii2-Db-Migtation as follows:
+- create a Folter "Migrations" in your Application (wp-content/plugins/awesome-plugin/Migrations)
+- on the cli: `vendor/bin/yii2wp migrate/create 'MyMigrationName'`

+A new File should be generated in your Migrations Folder:

 ```php
 <?php